 Iran pushes back against Trump's deadline to open the Strait of Hormuz

+President Trump, the head of the CIA and senior defense officials are giving a news conference about the military mission to rescue an Air Force colonel whose plane was downed in Iran.

-Iran's top officials pushed back Monday against President Trump's deadline to open the Strait of Hormuz, striking a defiant tone as the warring sides traded missile attacks.
-The U.S. and Israel targeted oil facilities inside Iran, while Iran hit several towns in Israel and oil refineries across the Gulf countries.
+Meanwhile, Iran pushed back Monday against a U.S. ceasefire proposal and Trump's deadline to open the Strait of Hormuz, as the warring sides traded missile attacks.

+Iranian state broadcaster IRNA said the country's government rejected the temporary ceasefire plan and countered with its own proposal for a permanent end to the war.

-In a social media post Sunday, Trump issued a profane warning for Iran to reopen the Strait of Hormuz.
-"Tuesday will be Power Plant Day, and Bridge Day, all wrapped up in one, in Iran," and adding, "Open the F***in' Strait, you crazy bastards, or you'll be living in Hell - JUST WATCH!"
-He later specified the deadline: Tuesday at 8 p.m.
+On Sunday, Trump repeated his ultimatum, in a profanity-laden social media post, for Iran to reopen the Strait of Hormuz or the U.S. would destroy Iranian power plants and bridges.
+He later specified the deadline would be Tuesday at 8 p.m.
 ET.

-Attacking civilian infrastructure that doesn't contribute to military action is considered a war crime under the Geneva Conventions.
+Attacking civilian infrastructure that doesn't contribute to military action would be a war crime under international and U.S. laws, according to legal experts.

+Asked about the threat in Monday's press conference, Trump said he believed the Iranian public is willing to suffer more U.S. bombing to gain freedom from an oppressive regime.
+Asked by another reporter if he was concerned it would constitute a war crime, Trump said "no."

 Iranian officials reacted to Trump's threats.